11avnishkumar/cpp/Notes.md

 char name[] = {'j','o','h','n','\0'};
-char name[] = "john"; // string delimeter automatically will be added. char *name = "john" // this one will be created in Heap even though we didn't initialized it with new or malloc.
+char name[] = "john"; // string delimeter automatically will be added. char *name = "john" // this one will be created in Heap even though we didn't initialized it wih new or malloc.

 /*